 I work with only three colors of acrylic paint (plus black and white).
 One red-ish, one blue-ish, one yellow-ish.
 Two of them (and black and white) can be student-grade paint, and one of them needs to be professional paint.
 Next to that, you need some mark making and other tools, like brushes.
-You can find the details here.
-(Take a look at the first module, there you’ll find an intro-video and a list of materials).

 How much physical space do I need?

 Collage Making can easily fit into your life without the need for a big studio.
 You can just work right in a corner at your kitchen table!
 A table specially reserved for making art is convenient, but not necessary.
 Since you don’t need a lot of supplies, you can easily store them in a box and carry them around.
 In this course, I aim for working on a small size, for instance a postcard or a business card, which makes it even more easy to work in a limited space.

 You don’t need a lot of time to make collages.
 When you have your own collage papers painted, you can make a small collage very quickly, even in only five or ten minutes, and without a lot of mess.
 That’s why collage making fits so well in a busy life.

 I hear you talk a lot about the importance of daily painting.
 Do I need to paint on a regular basis for this course?

 No, you can follow the course at your own pace.
 That said, I will encourage you to free yourself up and paint a lot.
 The main goal is to stay in the process of painting instead of starting and stopping again or only aiming for making beautiful end-products.
 Daily painting is a fantastic way to do so.

 Do you teach me to paint in your style?

 No. You are a unique human being, and that’s why your style is or will be unique.